bunnyandtiger/bunnyandtiger.github.io/docs/_posts/2021-12-29-raspberry-almond-thumbprint-cookies.md

     5. Make 1-inch balls.
     6. Make indent with thumb.&nbsp;
     7. Fill with jam.
-    8. Bake at 325 degrees for 15 minutes, until golden.
+    8. Bake at 325 degrees for 15 minutes, until very slightly golden.
 ---